 Disorders

-Myofunctional therapy uses neuromuscular re-education through a personalized oral training program for ages 4 and up that focuses on improving oral deficits to establish correcting oral rest posture (where the tongue rests in the mouth) as well as oral preparatory phase of feeding and oral phase swallow (how you chew, manipulate, and swallow your food).
-It also can help eliminate drooling, unwanted oral habits, tongue thrust, forward tongue posture, open mouth posture, and mouth breathing, among other dysfunctions.
+Myofunctional therapy uses neuromuscular re-education through a personalized oral training program for ages 4 through adults that focuses on improving oral deficits to establish correcting oral rest posture (where the tongue rests in the mouth) as well as oral preparatory phase of feeding and oral phase swallow (how you chew, manipulate, and swallow your food).
+It also can help eliminate drooling, unwanted oral habits, tongue thrust, forward tongue posture, open mouth posture, and mouth breathing, among other dysfunctions like sleep apnea and TMJ pain.

 A myofunctional evaluation assesses nasal breathing, orofacial structure, lingual coordination, jaw-lip-tongue dissociation, as well as oral phase feeding skills.
 See if you experience any of the signs and symptoms listed below and contact us to discuss your concerns.